Branched flows in active random walks and the formation of ant trail patterns: Ant dynamics

 \section{Ant dynamics}

 The complex collective and social behaviour of ants is of course governed by many ways of interaction: visual, tactile and chemical.
-Here, following the lead of Ref.~\cite{Perna2012}, we want to concentrate on a simple model of the dynamics of Argentinian ants as they are influenced by the pheromones deposited by other ants.
+Here, following the lead of Ref.~\cite{Perna2012}, we want to concentrate on a simple model of the dynamics of Argentine ants as they are influenced by the pheromones deposited by other ants.
 Please note that, due to several uncertainties in the experimental knowledge that would require us to make assumptions in the model and fit many parameters, our aim will not be to quantitatively reproduce experimental findings but to formulate a clean, simplified model that captures the main aspects observed qualitatively and phenomenologically and which allows us to study the fundamental implications of correlated bias fields.

-The experiments reveal that the (mean) directional change of the ants' trajectories due to their perception of spatial variations in the pheromone concentrations can well be described by a (generalized) Weber's law~\footnote{Weber's law is a very general law of sensory psychophysics describing perception that does not depend on the total but only on the relative changes of sensory input, see e.g.~\cite{Johnson2002,Zwislocki2009}}:
+The experiments reveal that the (mean) change in the direction of the ants' trajectories due to their perception of spatial variations in the pheromone concentration can well be described by a (generalized)\textit{ Weber's law}.
+This is a fundamental law of sensory psychophysics describing perception that does not depend on the total sensory input but only on its relative changes, see e.g.~\cite{Johnson2002,Zwislocki2009}.
+Here the directional change $\Delta \varphi$ of the ant's velocity $\vec{v}=(v \cos \varphi, v \sin \varphi)^T$ in a given time interval $\Delta t$ was found to be

-where $\Delta \varphi$ is the change in direction of the ant's velocity $\vec{v}=(v \cos \varphi, v \sin \varphi)^T$ in a given time interval $\Delta t$, and $\left\langle. \right\rangle$ denotes an appropriate ensemble average (because $\Delta \varphi$ itself is a stochastic quantity, as will be discussed later).
-The quantities $L$ and $R$ are measuring the concentration $c(\vec{r})$ of pheromones that the ant detects, integrated over certain domains to the left and right of its projected path, respectively ($\vec{r}=(x,y)^T$ is the two dimensional position vector).
+where $\left\langle. \right\rangle$ denotes an appropriate ensemble average (because $\Delta \varphi$ itself is a stochastic quantity, as will be discussed later).
+The proportionality constant $A_{\Delta t}$ depends on the time interval.
+The quantities $L$ and $R$ are measuring the concentration $c(\vec{r})$ of pheromones that the ant detects, integrated over certain domains to the left and right of its projected path, respectively, as illustrated in Fig.~\ref{fig:pheromone} ($\vec{r}=(x,y)^T$ is the two dimensional position vector).
 At very low pheromone concentrations the detection threshold of the ants' sensors will eventually be reached and therefore Weber's law was adjusted by a threshold parameter $T_0$.
-The proportionally constant $A_{\Delta t}$ depends on the time interval.

-We have generalized the model of Ref.~\cite{Perna2012} slightly by introducing a smooth kernel function $K(r')$ instead of sharp domains.
-It is defined such that